Indonesia: Team Prabowo hits back at ‘cheap’ human rights allegationsBy Patrick Tibke Jun 13, 2014 5:58PM UTC

 As the remaining presidential candidates enter the crucial final stages of the campaign season in Indonesia, an increasingly antagonistic and caustic brand of politicking is beginning to characterise relations between the two camps.
 With so-called “black campaigning” and increasingly personal putdowns being launched one way and the other, tensions are evidently running high as the presidential hopefuls go into the home straight.

-In the wake of Monday night’s live presidential debate, the first in a series of four which will be held prior to election day, the consensus in the Indonesian press has landed in favour of Joko Widodo and Jusuf Kalla, who are widely believed to have outperformed the tough-talking former general, Prabowo Subianto, and his running mate Hatta Rajasa.
-Jusuf Kalla in particular is thought to have put in an exceptional performance, with one journalist for kompas.com even going so far as to reward the veteran Golkar contender with a hypothetical “man of the match” prize.
+In the wake of Monday night’s live presidential debate, the first in a series of five which will be held prior to election day, the consensus in the Indonesian press has landed in favour of Joko Widodo and Jusuf Kalla, who are widely believed to have outperformed the tough-talking former general, Prabowo Subianto, and his running mate Hatta Rajasa.
+Jusuf Kalla, in particular, is thought to have put in an exceptional performance, with one journalist for Kompas.com even going so far as to reward the veteran Golkar contender with a hypothetical “man of the match” prize.

 Following Kalla’s subtle but nonetheless unwelcome probe into his dark past, Prabowo’s loyal cadres have rushed to re-affirm their unwavering support for the old general, as well as his indisputable innocence viz-a-viz the lingering allegations.
 One voice which has been clamouring particularly loudly since Monday night is that of renown intellectual and deputy chairman of the Gerindra party, Fadli Zon.